fluid-project/handbook.floeproject.org/src/documents/Sonification.md

 Sonification research to date has been highly experimental, and we still aren't certain how best to use sonification as part of building inclusive OERs.
 However, some general guidelines that have emerged:

 * As with other forms of presentation, support the possibility of adaptation to individual learner needs by building with open frameworks and approaches, and preserving access to source data.
-* Explore various facets of audio perception when building sonifications, such as pitch, loudness and duration.
+* Explore various facets of audio perception when building sonifications, such as:
+  * pitch
+  * loudness
+  * duration
+  * spatial arrangement (left / right, surround / virtual sound environments)
 * Build tools with the expectation that diverse users will need the ability to customize sonification preferences in the same way they need the ability to customize visual preferences.

 ## Tools, technology and examples